JATHISWAR/JATHISWAR/README.md

 🎓 Professional Certificate Program in Blockchain IIT Kanpur June 2024 - November 2024

-🎓 Bachelor of Technology in Computer Science and EngineeringSRM Institute of Science and TechnologyCGPA: 9.30/10.00
+🎓 Bachelor of Technology in Computer Science and EngineeringSRM Institute of Science and Technology CGPA: 9.30/10.00

 🌐 Connect With Me